faizansana/me640_graphing_a5/README.md

 This code is developed for Section 4 of Assignment 5 for ME640 Winter 2022.

-This code creates a random number of nodes *N* and edges based on the specified input and then uses the A* algorithm to calculate the shortest path from node 1 to N.
+This code creates a random number of nodes *N* and edges based on the specified input and then uses the A* algorithm, weighted A* and Dijkstra's algorithm to calculate the shortest path from node 1 to N.

 ## Getting Started